tobynetizen/rbx-contextsecurity/ContextSecurity.md

 And finally, when the localized GlobalContext gets invoked to add or query an element in it's table, it will act as a proxy and invoke the metamethod of the GlobalContext table in the module script.</br>

 ### Conclusion
-Again — this is not functional as is, but it can still be implemented in other ways.</br>
+Again — this is not functional as is, but it can still be implemented in other ways.<br>
-This is just the basis of understanding for the system wholefully.
+This is just the basis of understanding for the system holistically.